mwhefner/datadash-application-template/readme.md

 ## Verisioning, Publishing and Licencing

-Verisioning, publishing and licencing for all DataDash applications is handled through GitHub.
+Verisioning, publishing and licencing for all DataDash applications is handled through GitHub and Zenodo.
 See the development handbook for details.